MatiasFrank/scalgoproto/doc/schema.md

         b,
     }

-## Gramma
+## Grammar

-An gramma for a schema is defined below:
+A grammar for a schema is defined below:

     Document = (DocumentItem Split)*
     Split = (";" | ",")?